 There is reception desk, shops and mini Houtou display.
 Also introducing various festivals held in Nanao City through displayed banners.

-Okuma Kabuto Festival
+Colorful flags: the Okuma Kabuto Festival

 Red wakubata banners, each up to 20 meters tall, signal the Okuma Kabuto Festival in Nanao.
 It is the grand festival of Kumakabuto Arakashihiko Shrine and is held on September 20 every year to thank the deities for a good harvest.
 Each red banner represents one of the 19 subordinate shrines in the area.